Web Site of Robert John Morton

 I shall now take philosopher's licence to speculate that the sphere S = now − 640 in my past event-horizon contains nobody's "now".
 Nothing that I see there exists in its present state at the point in time at which my conscious awareness is currently located.
 It can only have been somebody's "now" in my past.

-However, the notion of "now" is problematic.
+The notion of "now", however, is problematic.
 It is an artificial concept that may not really exist.
 It can only be thought of as a vanishingly small extent of time δt.
 But it is strictly only an instant, which is not an extent of time at all.
 Despite its infinitely small extent, "now" is what accommodates in full each observer's conscious awareness of the universe and all that is and happens therein.

 I am sitting at my computer typing these words.
 My friend is sitting at her computer typing an email.
 Our heads are about one metre apart.
 As I look over to see what she is doing, I become aware that what I see is not happening now.
 It happened about 3 nanoseconds ago.
 Within my event-horizon, her "now" (as I see it) is 3 nanoseconds behind (later than) mine.
 Reciprocally, my "now", as she sees it, is 3 nanoseconds behind hers.
 Within each of our respective personal event-horizons, our two personal "nows" are not simultaneous.